The Cup of Life: Commercial performance

 Internationally, the track hit the charts in more than 60 countries, and topped the charts of 30, making it one of the most successful World Cup songs.
 It is also known as one of Martin's signature songs.
 In Australia, "The Cup of Life" spent six weeks at number one.
 It was the best-selling song of 1998 in Australia, and was certified platinum by the Australian Recording Industry Association (ARIA), denoting shipments of over 70,000 copies in the country.
 It spent four weeks at number one in Germany, where it was certified gold by the Bundesverband Musikindustrie (BVMI), denoting shipments of over 250,000 copies.
 The song also peaked within the top five in Austria, and peaked at number 29 in the United Kingdom.

 "La Copa de la Vida" spent six weeks at number one in France, where it became Martin's second number-one hit, and was certified platinum by the Syndicat National de l'Édition Phonographique (SNEP), denoting shipments of over 500,000 copies in the country.
 The song also spent six weeks at number one in Sweden, where it was certified double platinum by the Grammofonleverantörernas förening (GLF), denoting shipments of over 60,000 copies.
 Additionally, the song topped the Ultratop Wallonia chart of Belgium as well as Switzerland's Swiss Hitparade chart, and was also a number one hit in Costa Rica, El Salvador, Italy, Nicaragua, Panama, Spain, and Venezuela.
 It also reached the top 10 in Honduras, Guatemala, the Netherlands, and Norway.

-In the United States, "La Copa de la Vida" debuted at number 20 on Billboard's Hot Latin Tracks chart on March 28, 1998, becoming Martin's 15th entry and his 11th top 20 release on the chart.
-It subsequently peaked at number two on the chart on May 2, 1998, being held off the top spot by "No Sé Olvidar" (1997) by Alejandro Fernández, while giving Martin his eighth top 10 track.
-The song also reached numbers two and three on the US Latin Pop Songs and Tropical/Salsa charts, respectively.
-On the US Billboard Hot 100 chart, "The Cup of Life" debuted at number 90 on the chart issue dated June 27, 1998, becoming Martin's second entry after "María".
+In the United States, "La Copa de la Vida" debuted at number 20 on Billboard's Hot Latin Tracks chart on March 28, 1998, becoming Martin's 15th entry and his 11th top-20 release on the chart.
+It subsequently peaked at number two on the chart on May 2, 1998, giving Martin his eighth top-10 track.
+On the US Billboard Hot 100 chart, "The Cup of Life" debuted at number 90 on the issue dated June 27, 1998, becoming Martin's second entry after "María".
 The following week, the former climbed to number 62, and originally peaked at number 60 in its fourth week on the Hot 100.
 However, almost one year later and after the success of "Livin' la Vida Loca", "The Cup of Life" re-entered the chart at number 95 on June 12, 1999, and reached number 45 on the chart issue dated August 7, 1999.
 "The Cup of Life" has since become Martin's longest-charting hit on the Hot 100, spending 34 weeks on the chart.